SINGAPORE CIVIL HOSPITAL GRAVE MEMORIAL

 This Memorial stands within Kranji War Cemetery.
 Kranji War Cemetery is 22 kilometres north of the city of Singapore, on the north side of Singapore Island overlooking the Straits of Johore.
 It is located just to the West of the Singapore-Johore road (Bukit Timah Expressway) on Woodlands Road, just to the south of the crossroads with Turf Club Avenue and Kranji Road.
 There is a short approach road from the main road.
 The Cemetery is known locally as Kranji Memorial and one must be sure of the address before boarding a taxi as most taxi drivers do not know the Cemetery.
 There are also bus stops on the main road facing the Cemetery.
 The Kranji MRT (train) terminal is a short distance from the Cemetery, approximately 10 to 15 minutes away by foot.
 A previous visitor has advised us that a small map of the route can be obtain from the MRT ticket office".

-Kranji War Cemetery, in which the Memorial is located, is constructed on a hill with the means of access being via three flights of steps rising over four metres from the road level, which makes wheelchair access to this site impossible.
+Kranji War Cemetery, in which the Memorial is located, is constructed on a hill with the means of access being via three flights of steps, rising over four metres from the road level.
+There is no disabled access at this site but if you wish to visit and need assistance kindly please contact our Enquiries team in advance who will notify the local manager to expect you and assist you with your visit.